Sam202003/kindhearted-afternoon-7542/Farfetch-Clone/README.md

-# Unit 3  Project
+# Unit 2  Project

 ## Farfetch.com - Website Clone

-This is an e-commerce website clone that we made during the construct week at Masai School.
-It was completed within 5 days.
-We created a good responsive UI.
+This is an e-commerce website clone that is made during construct week.
+It was completed within 5 days.Created a good responsive UI.
 So, you can use this website through phone and tablet also.

 ## Deployment